gr-yb/yugabyte-differential-backup/differential-backup.md

 ## Manifest file structure

 This is the proposed JSON structure for the manifest file.
-Additional fields may be added during implementation:
+Fields and structure may change through development iterations.
 ```
 {
     "table_id": {